Broken Homes: Plot

-Returning to the plan to bait a trap for the Faceless Man, Peter and Lesley attend a 'Nazareth', or Goblin Market, a mobile event where the fey and magical practitioners meet to do business and socialise.
-There they recognise Varenka Debroslova, the late Albert Woodville-Gentle's live-in nurse, who attacks them.
-When Nightingale hears Peter's account and examines the massive property damage she inflicted, he identifies Debroslova as Nochnye Koldunyi or a Night Witch.
+Returning to bait a trap for the Faceless Man, Peter and Lesley attend a Goblin Market, a mobile event where the fey and magical practitioners meet to do business and socialise.
+They encounter Varenka Debroslova, the late Albert Woodville-Gentle's live-in nurse, who attacks them.
+When Nightingale hears Peter's account and examines the massive property damage she inflicted, he identifies Debroslova as Nochnye Koldunyi or Night Witch.

-Follow-up of leads at Southwark Council convinces the team that there is a connection to Skygarden Tower, so Nightingale informally authorises Peter and Lesley to infiltrate the tower.
-When Peter finally manages to get into the tower's garden, he discovers river spirit Nicky gamboling with an impish girl wearing a Mary Quant dress and a battered straw hat who plays hide and seek, generally acting more like a child than a woman, who the bemused Peter is convinced is some kind of fey but exactly what kind he can't work out.
+The team is convinced there is a connection to Skygarden Tower, so Nightingale authorizes Peter and Lesley to go undercover as new tenants.
+Peter discovers river spirit Nicky and an impish girl playing in the tower garden.
+The girl, named Sky, is a tree nymph and attached to the trees in the tower garden.
+Peter learns the tower is being visited by 'lots of lorries'.

-Effra explains the impish girl, named Sky, is a tree nymph subject to the seasons, and thus in spring is in a childlike state and not available for interrogation.
-Peter bridles at this but still manages to establish the tower (which she says makes 'happy music') is being visited by 'lots of lorries'.
 Peter discovers a book Folly archivist Professor Postmartin thinks significant showed up in connection to Stromberg's library.
 The title Wege der industriellen Nutzung von Magié (Towards the Industrial Use of Magic) convinces Peter that Stromberg built Skygarden as a magical experiment, but the details remain hazy.

-Nightingale reveals Dr Walid has found chimeric cells on the body of the young woman buried near Robert Weil's 'accident'.
-While Peter's theory fails to convince Nightingale and Lesley (possibly because he uses the simile of a Terry's Chocolate Orange), Peter remains convinced the Stadkrone or 'city crown' is intended to act as a magical relief valve.
+While Nightingale and Lesley remain skeptical, Peter is sure Stadkrone or 'city crown' is intended to act as a magical relief valve.

-Lesley (and Zach) retire for the night while Peter watches TV (with the sound up) until they are all roused by a piercing scream.
-Donning their Metvests and grabbing collapsible batons, Peter and Lesley rush down to the garden and discover a biker trying to restart a chainsaw to finish ring-barking an ornamental cherry.
-Throwing the saw at Peter he misses but manages to escape, while Lesley examines Sky, confirming she has died, apparently of natural causes.